OpenDreamKit/OpenDreamKit.github.io/meetings/2018-06-20-EuropeanXFEL/ProgressReports/Southampton-XFEL.md

       Windows

 * T2.8 Micromagnetic VRE dissemination workshops
+    * Workshops
       * Four workshops completed
       * One workshop scheduled
+      * Details in the "Workshops and dissemination activities" section

     * Publications, conference contributions, and tutorials listed in the "Other" section.
-    * Details in the "Workshops and dissemination activities" section

 * T4.14 Online portal for Micromagnetic VRE demonstrator